 Access to Medicines Scorecard 2015 – 2016

-In 2015 the Open Society Initiative for Southern Africa (OSISA) approved funding for AI to co-ordinate a new project to promote transparency and accountability initiatives within Southern Africa with a particular focus on access to medicines.
+In 2015 the Open Society Initiative for Southern Africa (OSISA) approved funding for Accountability International to co-ordinate a new project to promote transparency and accountability initiatives within Southern Africa with a particular focus on access to medicines.

 The overall aim of the project is to increase confidence and capacity by citizens through the civil society in selected SADC countries to demand effective and efficient access to medicines services from governments, private sector and funding partners.

 Download Report as PDF Download Scorecard Poster Read the Report on Flipbook